 This treatment is only used in baby teeth because it discolors the tooth permanently, turning it black.
 It’s a good option for baby teeth that will fall out naturally in time, or for kids who are uncooperative or too young to get a filling.

 Stainless steel crowns are a good alternative to fillings.
 They are pre-fabricated in a variety of sizes, and are placed directly onto your child’s tooth to cover and protect it from further damage and decay.
-Depending on the placement method used during the process, the dentist will either trim your child’s tooth before the crown is placed, or the crown may be placed directly over the tooth after it has been cleaned, without the need to trim the tooth with a dental drill.
+Depending on the placement method used during the process, your Sacramento dentist will either trim your child’s tooth before the crown is placed, or the crown may be placed directly over the tooth after it has been cleaned, without the need to trim the tooth with a dental drill.

 A space maintainer may be required if your child loses a baby tooth early.
 This dental prosthetic is made to sit between your child’s healthy teeth, resting in the gap where their missing tooth used to be.